Script Pool

 Through this story, I wanted to give voice to the unspoken feelings of many women, while also opening a space where men can see and embrace their own sensitivity.
 The character of Flora’s husband represents this tender side, inviting viewers to reflect on the importance of reconnecting with their inner child and the softer aspects of their identity.

-Moreover, I’m honored that CIMA selected my feature script, and since July, I’ve been participating in a program to refine and improve the draft with the guidance of mentors, top professionals from the Spanish film industry.
+Moreover, I’m honoured that CIMA selected my feature script, and since July I have been participating in a programme to refine and improve the draft with the guidance of mentors, top professionals from the Spanish film industry.
 This support has been invaluable in shaping the story into a more powerful and polished script.

 Producer's note